Stop Opening Your Dishwasher to Wet Dishes: Discover the Hidden Settings That Cut Utility Bills in Half

 These settings extend the final phase with extra heat or time to clear lingering moisture, as Good Housekeeping explains.
 Turn one on and dishes come out clean and dry, not almost there.

-Why this works: Finish reports that modern machines use several drying methods, including air dry that cracks the door to vent steam, heated rinse that bumps water temp at the end, fan dry using room air, and classic heat dry.
+Why this works: Finish reports that modern machines use several drying methods, including air dry, which cracks the door to vent steam; heated rinse, which raises the water temperature at the end; fan dry using room air; and classic heat dry.

 2. Switch to the Money-Saving Air Dry Setting